ATStahl/ATSpages/_pages/cv.md

   * Washington State University
   * Duties included: Curriculum development and instruction for Field Methods for Careers in Natural Sciences, Restoration Ecology, and Conservation Biology

-Research Interests
+Research Themes
 ======
-* Informing coordinated actions for climate adaptation, species conservation, and sustainable land and resource management through geospatial analysis and remote sensing
+  * Inform ecological restoration, biodiversity conservation, and climate adaptation in landscape context
-* Understanding and visualizing concepts related to dynamic connectivity in ecosystems and the social capacity to coordinate individual or community-based actions at ecologically relevant scales
+  * Understand and visualize concepts related to ecosystem dynamics and the capacity to coordinate individual or community-based actions at ecologically relevant scales
-* Identifying opportunities to broaden implementation of conservation practices on working lands with more inclusive approaches to governance
+  * Identify opportunities to broaden implementation of conservation practices on working lands with more inclusive approaches to governance and monitoring

 Recent Publications
 ======
+* Celebrezze, J., Franz, M., Andrus, R., Steen-Adams, M.M., Stahl, A.T., & Meddens, A.J.H.
+2024.
+A fast spectral recovery does not necessarily indicate post-fire forest recovery.
+Fire Ecology. <a href="https://doi.org/10.1186/s42408-024-00288-6">https://doi.org/10.1186/s42408-024-00288-6</a>
+* Shrestha, A., Hicke, J., Meddens, A., Karl, J., and Stahl, A. 2024.
+Detecting insect damage to tree crowns with drone imagery.
+Remote Sensing 16, 1365. <a href="https://doi.org/10.3390/rs16081365">https://doi.org/10.3390/rs16081365</a>
+* Stahl, A.T., Andrus, A., Hicke, J.A., Hudak, A.T., Bright, B.C., Meddens, A.J.H.
+2023.
+Automated attribution of forest disturbance types from remote sensing data: A synthesis.
+Remote Sensing of Environment 285, 113416. <a href="https://doi.org/10.1016/j.rse.2022.113416">https://doi.org/10.1016/j.rse.2022.113416</a>
 * Stahl, A.T., Fremier, A.K.
 2023.
 Translatability of water governance experiments across settings and scales.
-Ecology and Society 28, art42. https://ecologyandsociety.org/vol28/iss1/art42/
+Ecology and Society 28, art42. <a href="https://ecologyandsociety.org/vol28/iss1/art42/">https://ecologyandsociety.org/vol28/iss1/art42/</a>
 * Stahl, A.T., et al. 2023.
 Automated attribution of forest disturbance types from remote sensing data: A synthesis.
 Remote Sensing of Environment 285, 113416. https://doi.org/10.1016/j.rse.2022.113416 <a href ="https://www.researchgate.net/publication/366839873_Automated_attribution_of_forest_disturbance_types_from_remote_sensing_data_A_synthesis?_sg%5B0%5D=hsidnPjRw_zf7617qsqC1crHsFBBYDl6KQ24VQswswUvMKtYkTauErhc4C2z48b4RXEumdZ63sjk0X9qQM5JXM3RINqJqm7dF_I0tES5.pbgfU6l0ci3EuN0h3EjlggSZZ6bQWxpzhLk802Aq0wVolo4WaX09uvNcH47u7Nhg3bHBUNr2BZZH9DqGZxa5sw">Request full-text article</a>
 * Keeley, A. et al. 2022.
 Governing ecological connectivity in cross-scale dependent systems.
 BioScience. <a href="https://academic.oup.com/bioscience/advance-article-abstract/doi/10.1093/biosci/biab140/6510171">https://doi.org/10.1093/biosci/biab140</a>
 * Stahl, A.T., et al. 2021.
 Cloud-Based Environmental Monitoring to Streamline Remote Sensing Analysis for Biologists.
 BioScience 71:1249-1260. <a href="https://doi.org/10.1093/biosci/biab100">https://doi.org/10.1093/biosci/biab100</a> with openly accessible scripts, documentation, and files in <a href="https://github.com/ATStahl/CBEM">https://github.com/ATStahl/CBEM</a> for users interested in learning the methods.
 For more information and access to the full text article with updated tutorial for developing your own maps in Google Earth Engine, see our User Library at <a href="https://labs.wsu.edu/ecology/research-projects/cbem-user-library/">https://labs.wsu.edu/ecology/research-projects/cbem-user-library</a>.